Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says when to use (combine columns into table) and when not to (key-based joining or simple concatenation), with specific alternative tool names.
+Explicitly tells when to use ('combine columns from separate files into a table') and when not to (not for key-based joining, not for simple concatenation), with specific alternative tool names ('join', 'cat').

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.